top of page

 Craft Room - Mid-Refresh

 A splash of pale green paint on the upper walls and cream on the original wainscoting brightened the craft room.
-As the second busiest room in our house, this workspace was transformed with the addition of four thrifted storage cabinets.
-You'd never guess the tall, armoire-style cabinets (outfitted with plenty of interior shelves, trim and new hardware) were ugly brown units lacking any style when we purchased them for a steal!
+As the second busiest room in the house, this workspace was transformed with the addition of four thrifted storage cabinets.
+You'd never guess the tall, armoire-style cabinets (outfitted with plenty of interior shelves, trim and new hardware) were ugly brown units lacking any style when they were purchased for a steal!
 These cabinets were worth every penny for their amazing storage and organization capacity!

 DC5EABFF-7AFA-4987-9880-202B31F47C6C_1_1

-Adding another thrifted find - the light fixture - along with patterned textiles, complimented the farmhouse style throughout our house.
-Two custom-built tables, crafted with vintage turned legs and purchased butcher-block countertops, gave us much needed work surfaces in addition to our repurposed dining table.
+Adding another thrifted find - the light fixture - along with patterned textiles, complimented the farmhouse style throughout the house.
+Two custom-built tables, crafted with vintage turned legs and purchased butcher-block countertops, gave the homeowners much needed work surfaces in addition to the repurposed dining table.

 5928C559-3292-4680-B68B-DA9F03F76075_1_1